maxdan94/spingraphSDP/README.md

 - lab.txt: will contain the assignment for each node -1 and 1 (random hyperplane cut)
 - it will print the size of the cut in the terminal

-### Performance
+### Scalability

-Sparse graphs with 100M edges in few minutes on a commodity machine
+Sparse graphs with 10M edges in few minutes on a commodity machine

 ### Initial contributors:
 Maximilien Danisch